vincentcampanaro/resume/README.md

 # 📄 Resume Sender

 Welcome to the Resume Sender!
 This application utilizes Google Apps Script to allow users to request a resume, which is then sent to their email.

+Feel free to see how it works at [resume.vincentcampanaro.com](https://resume.vincentcampanaro.com)

 ## 🌟 Features